JeffreyBLewis/ps209/README.md

 Provides functions useful for students of UCLA Political Science 209 in Winter 2019.
 At the moment, the package provides only one function, `step_through_pipes`.
-The purpose of `step_through_pipes` is to provide a convenient way to see the result of each intermediate step in block of piped expressions as might constructed when manipulating data with `dplyr`
+The purpose of `step_through_pipes` is to provide a convenient way to see the head of the result of each intermediate step in a block of piped expressions as might constructed when manipulating data with `dplyr`.

 For example,